 Wellbeing of Future Generations (Wales) Act 2015 Council Improvement Plan Strategic Equality Plan (Equality Objective 3.2) Education Service Plan

 Options Available and Considered

 Option 1.
-To approve the draft accessibility strategy for consultation.
-This will enable the council to undertake a public consultation exercise for a recommended period of 8 weeks prior to formally adopting and publishing the accessibility strategy.
+To approve adoption of the accessibility strategy for schools.
+This will enable the council to publish the strategy and progress the work outlined in the action plan within the strategy document.